SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/data-explorer.md

 ![Save data point to library](/images/users-guide/cockpit/cockpit-dataexplorer-savedatapoint.png)

-For details on the data point library refer to [Using the data point library](#data-point-library).
+For details on the data point library refer to [Data point library](#data-point-library).

 To remove a data point from the data point list, click the menu icon and select **Remove from list**.